You don't have to be a rocket scientist to build wealth.

 The stock market, for example, can be extremely volatile from year to year.
 Newbie investors might find themselves panicking when the stock market takes a steep dive, and decide they can pick the winning stocks.
 This is a mistake.

-Check out our reviews on some great investing opportunities such as our review on Motif Investing.
+Check out our reviews other on some great investing opportunities such as our review on Motif Investing.

 3. Stay frugal, friends.